eISSN: 2707-2797

 Ali Akhaddar, Nabil Hammoune

 PAMJ-CM.
 2020; 3:90.
-Published 07 Jul 2020 | doi:10.11604/pamj-cm.2020.3.90.24599
+Published 07 Jul 2020 | DOI: 10.11604/pamj-cm.2020.3.90.24599

 A 45-year-old obese man, previously healthy, presented with a 7-month history of neurogenic claudication of both legs and bilateral sciatic radiculopathy without bowel or bladder disturbances.
-He had a body mass index of 34.6 Kg/m2 but neurological examination was normal.
+He had a body mass index of 34.6 Kg/m<sup>2</sup> but neurological examination was normal.
 Spinal magnetic resonance imaging (MRI) showed an extensive lumbosacral spinal epidural lipomatosis (SEL) rounding and compressing the thecal sac and nerve roots (A-C).
 There was no other obvious etiology.
 After 5 months of follow-up, symptoms resolved by weight loss.

-Corresponding author
+Corresponding Author

 Ali Akhaddar, Department of Neurosurgery, Avicenne Military Hospital, Marrakech, Morocco (akhaddar@hotmail.fr)

-Articles published in PAMJ-CM are Open Access and distributed under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0).
+Articles published in PAMJ Clinical Medicine are Open Access and distributed under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0).

-The PAMJ Clinical Medicine (ISSN: 2707-2797) is a subsidiary of the Pan African Medical Journal.
+The PAMJ Clinical Medicine (ISSN: 2707-2797) is a product of the PAMJ.
 The contents of this journal is intended exclusively for professionals in the medical, paramedical and public health and other health sectors.